 4 – Nature of Service when Choosing a Roofing Company

 Roofing contractors differ in the manner of fulfilling a job.
-Some companies choose to work with subcontractors; others hire day-labour workers, and the well-established ones have enough people in their payroll to get the job done.
+Some companies choose to work with subcontractors.
+Others hire day-labour workers, and the well-establish ones have enough people in their payroll to get the job done.

 Some property owners and managers don’t care about how the service is delivered, but you should pay attention to it.
 The reason is that you’re looking at the long-term effect of a topnotch and reliable service.
 A roofing company that relies on day-labour and temporary workers isn’t likely to be as dependable.